v-baosu/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/readme.md

+This course was retired on  **2025-06-30**.
+Once course is retired, all GitHub repos will be removed.
+Thank you!

 # MS-4005: Craft effective prompts for Microsoft 365 Copilot

 **Are you an MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)